fab44-cloud/landing-page/README.md

 # landing-page

-This landing page will showcase my skills in html and css.
-Specifically, this project will showcase my skills using flexbox.
+This landing page will showcase the following skills:
+-HTML
+-CSS
+•Flexbox